jonkelleyatrackspace/ops_api/README.md

 ### Get Information about an extension

-Returns information about the specified extension.
+This will return the help parameters, description, and other data about an extension.

     OPTIONS /extensions/{extension_name}

 ### Run a extension

-Executes the specified extension and returns the results.
+You would execute POST data to an extension and return results with

     POST /extensions/{extension_name}

 ### Reload the extension directories

-Reloads the extensions in the extension directory.
+This request will reload updates to code in the extensions

     POST /reload